R. Norris Williams

-Richard "Dick" Norris Williams II (January 29, 1891 – June 2, 1968), generally known as R. Norris Williams, was an American tennis player and RMS Titanic survivor.
+Richard "Dick" Norris Williams II (January 29, 1891 – June 2, 1968), generally known as R. Norris Williams, was an American tennis player and passenger aboard RMS Titanic.
+He survived the sinking of the Titanic.
+He won the U.S. National Tennis Championships in men's singles in 1914 and 1916.
+He was ranked the U.S. No. 1 player for 1916 by the USLTA, and world No. 2 for 1914.

 Biography

 Williams was born in Geneva, Switzerland, the son of Philadelphia parents Charles Duane Williams, a direct descendant from Benjamin Franklin, and Lydia Biddle White.
 He was tutored privately at a Swiss boarding school and spoke fluent French and German.
 He started playing tennis at age 12, mainly under the guidance of his father.

-On January 11, 1919 in Paris, France, Williams married Jean Haddock (1890–1929), daughter of Arthur Henry and Matilda (Stewart) Haddock.
+On January 11, 1919, in Paris, France, Williams married Jean Haddock (1890–1929), daughter of Arthur Henry and Matilda (Stewart) Haddock.
 They had four children.
-Jean died aged 38 on April 20, 1929 in Philadelphia.
+Jean died aged 38 on April 20, 1929, in Philadelphia.
 Williams remarried to Frances West Gillmore (1908–2001), daughter of Major General Quincy Adams Gillmore II and Frances West (Hemsley) Gillmore, on October 2, 1930.
 She was a great-granddaughter of Quincy Adams Gillmore.